cholley639/comp20-cholley/butwehavethepower/README.md

 /video

 ### Instructions
-Using JavaScript, annotate the video with the lyrics of the song inside the <div id="lyrics">, line by line or by verse.
+Using JavaScript, annotate the video with the lyrics of the song inside the div id="lyrics", line by line or by verse.
 Finally, you must provide some styling for the page via style.css.

 ### Implementation